D-Andreev/react-gn/README.md

 For further details on how to create templates and use them please read the full [documentation](https://github.com/D-Andreev/react-gn).

 ## Acknowledgements
-`react-gn` would not be possible in its current form without the help from these existing projects:
+`react-gn` would not be possible without the help from these existing projects:
 * [create-react-app](https://github.com/facebook/create-react-app/)
 * [inquirer](https://github.com/SBoudrias/Inquirer.js/)
 * [ejs](https://github.com/mde/ejs)